01 of 04

 - 6-1/2" background squares with 3-1/2" squares for tips, finishes at 6"

 02 of 04

 Sew the Easy Floating Stars Quilt Blocks

-Each Floating Star square has a quick pieced triangle in opposite corners.
-Stars emerge when the finished blocks are sewn together as shown on page 1.
+Each Floating Star square has a quick-pieced triangle in opposite corners.
+Stars emerge when the finished blocks are sewn together.

 Stars aren't the only possibility for these little triangle-tipped squares.
 They could also be used to sew an X's and O's quilt, even though lights and darks are typically reversed in that layout.